mzdb/rmzdb/README.md

 ## How to open/close an mzDB connection?

+To open a mzdb file with rmzdb, you only need to create a new "MzDb" object, with your database's path as argument.
+- mzdb_obj <- new("MzDb", "this_is_a_path")

+The database will be closed when the object will be destroyed.

 ## How to retrieve a single spectrum?

+To retrive a single spectrum, you need to call the function of the class "MzDb" : get_spectrum.
+It takes as argument the id of the spectrum and will returned an instance of this one.

+- id <- 1 #the id of your spectrum
+- spectrum <- mzdb_obj$get_spectrum(id)

+WARNING: this function is slow, if you need to access to a large number of spectrum, you should probably use an iterator.

 ### How to display its [m/z ; intensity] data?

+The data are stored in mzdb_obj$get_data().
+It will returned an object which contains the intensity array ( accessible with get_intensity_list() ) and the mz array ( accessible with get_mz_list() ).

+- spectrum_data <- spectrum$get_data()
+- mz_list <- spectrum_data$get_mz_list() #the mz list
+- intensity_list <- spectrum_data$get_intensity_list() #the intensity list

 ### How to access its meta-data (spectrum header)?

+The meta-data/header is stored in mzdb_obj$get_header().
+It will returned an object which contains all the meta-data.

+- spectrum_header <- spectrum$get_header()
+- spectrum_header$title #will retrieve the title of your spectrum

 ## How to iterate all spectra?

+To iterate, you need to create an object "SpectrumIterator".
+It's takes as argument a "MzDb" object and a ms_level.
+If you want to iterate all spectra, you need to set the ms_level argument with -1.

+Two function are available, has_next() and next_elem().
+The first one will returned "true" if remains spectrum to iterate, else "false".
+The second, will retrived an instance of the current spectrum.

+- it <- new(SpectrumIterator, m, -1)

+- while (it$has_next())
+- {
+- print(it$next_elem()$get_header()$title)
+- }

 ## How to iterate spectra for a specific MS level?

+If you want to iterate on only one ms_level, you must create a "SpectrumIterator" and set the flag ms_level with the whished ms_level.

 ## Other available mzDB queries

+All mzDB queries are available in the "MzDb" object.

+- m$get_model_version()
+- m$get_last_time()

+## How to handle mzDB error

+To know the last error rc, you need to call mzdb_obj$get_last_rc(), if this one is not equals to 0, an error has occured.
+To get the error message link to the last rc, you need to call mzdb_obj$get_last_error(), if no error occured, the output will be "no error".

 # Tutorials for curious developers